Frequently Asked Questions

 - Sole sponsorship with partners: One church takes on the primary responsibility for planting a new church but also seeks financial assistance from denominational partners.

-- Multiple sponsorship: Several churches in a particular area join efforts as a cluster to plant new churches.
+- Multiple sponsorships: Several churches in a particular area join efforts as a cluster to plant new churches.
 They share financial support at varying levels.
 This option may or may not involve denominational partners.

 - Networking: Several churches spread across the state may agree to join efforts to plant churches in strategic areas.
 Again, they share financial support with or without denominational partners.

 - Adoption: A church may choose to join an existing sponsorship arrangement by financially supporting a new church already in progress.